Lost Cosmonauts: Robert Heinlein's speculation

-Moon-shot allegations

-The Soviet Union lost the crewed Moon-landing phase of the Space Race to the United States.
-However, some sources claim that just before the historic Apollo 11 flight to the Moon, the Soviets undertook a hasty attempt to beat the Americans.
-Despite the unsuccessful first test launch of the new Soviet N1 rocket on 21 February 1969, it is alleged that a decision was made to send a crewed Soyuz 7K-L3 craft to the Moon using an N1.
-This attempt is alleged to have occurred on 3 July 1969, when it ended in an explosion, destroying the launch pad and killing the cosmonauts on board.
-Official sources state that the L3 was not ready for crewed missions.
-Its lunar lander, the LK, had been tested a few times but its orbiter, the 7K-LOK, had not been successfully tested by the closing of the Moon-landing program at the end of 1974.
-The closing of the program was officially denied and maintained top secret until 1990 when the government allowed them to be published under the policy of glasnost.

-This claim correlates with the late hoax about the unsuccessful Moon-shot flight of Andrei Mikoyan.
-In reality, the second launch, like the first, was a test of the booster and was therefore uncrewed.
-Even if cosmonauts had been on board, they would have been rescued by its launch escape system, which carried the dummy payload to safety 2 km from the pad.
+Vladimir Ilyushin

+On April 10, 1961, Dennis Odgen claimed that former test pilot Ilyushin's car crash accident was a cover story and that he went on a failed Vostok mission, but somehow survived.

 Other allegations

-In 1959, pioneering space theoretician Hermann Oberth claimed that a pilot had been killed on a sub-orbital ballistic flight from Kapustin Yar in early 1958.
-He provided no source for the story.
+In 1959, pioneering space theoretician Hermann Oberth claimed a pilot had been killed on a sub-orbital ballistic flight from Kapustin Yar in early 1958.
+He cited Italian media reports.

 Confirmed hoaxes

 Ivan Istochnikov

-Officially Soyuz 2 was an uncrewed spacecraft that was the docking target for Soyuz 3.
-However, Mike Arena, an American journalist, allegedly found in 1993 that an 'Ivan Istochnikov' and his dog 'Kloka', who were manning Soyuz 2, disappeared on October 26, 1968, with signs of having been hit by a meteorite.
-They had been "erased" from history by the Soviet authorities, who could not tolerate such a failure.
+Soyuz 2 was an uncrewed spacecraft that was the docking target for Soyuz 3.
+However, Mike Arena, an American journalist, claimed to have found in 1993 that an "Ivan Istochnikov" and his dog "Kloka", who were manning Soyuz 2, disappeared on October 26, 1968, with signs of having been hit by a meteorite.
+They had supposedly been "erased" from history by the Soviet authorities, who could not tolerate such a failure.

-The entire story was found to be a hoax perpetrated by Joan Fontcuberta as a 'modern art exercise' that included falsified mission artifacts, various digitally manipulated images, and immensely detailed feature-length biographies that turned out to be riddled with hundreds of historical as well as technical errors.
-The exhibit was shown in Madrid in 1997 and the National Museum of Catalan Art in 1998.
+The entire story was found to be a hoax perpetrated by Joan Fontcuberta as a "modern art exercise" that included falsified mission artifacts, various digitally manipulated images, and immensely detailed feature-length biographies that turned out to be riddled with hundreds of historical, as well as technical, errors.
+The exhibit was shown in Madrid in 1997, and the National Museum of Catalan Art in 1998.
 Brown University later purchased several articles, and put them on display themselves.

-Mexico's Luna Cornea magazine however, failed to notice this, and ran issue number 14 (January/April 1998) with photos, and a story explaining the "truth".
+Mexico's Luna Cornea magazine, however, failed to notice the hoax revelations, and ran issue number 14 (January/April 1998) with photos, and a story explaining the "truth".